-A masters in school counseling prepares you for a future helping children managing the stresses of academics, relationships, and family dynamics.
-While it is possible to become a school counselor with a general counseling degree, those programs may not delve deep enough into the specific needs of matriculating elementary and secondary school-aged children.
+A master’s in school counseling prepares you for a future career focused on helping children manage the stresses of academics, relationships, and family dynamics.
+While it is possible to become a school counselor with a general counseling degree, more broadly focused programs will not prepare you in the same way as attending one of the top school counseling graduate programs.
+More specifically, they may not offer the same level of knowledge about the specific needs of matriculating elementary and secondary school-aged children.

 Are All Master’s in School Counseling Program Curriculum the Same?